stevenocchipinti/stevenocchipinti.github.com/source/_posts/2014-03-17-introduction-to-vim-for-ide-users.markdown

 Configuring Vim
 ---------------

 Vim uses a `.vimrc` configuration file in your home directory.
-There are a plethora of configuration options you put here, but I thought I would offer some basic options to get you started.
+There is a plethora of configuration options you can put here, but I thought I would offer some basic options to get you started.

 My [`.vimrc`](https://github.com/stevenocchipinti/dotvim/blob/master/vimrc) is quite large, but here is a snippet for some basic options that you can put into your own `.vimrc` to get started: